Cover Letter Format: How to Format a Cover Letter in 2023

 I’m impressed with your company’s dedication to improving your products while sticking to environmentally friendly production processes.
 I share your passion for caring for the environment.
 To that end, I volunteer weekly at my local chapter of Natural Resources Defense Council, Inc.

-The format for a cover letter closing is one paragraph consisting of three to four short sentences that confidently recap why you’re the best candidate for the role.
-It’s also a good idea to thank your reader for their time, reiterate genuine interest in the job, and — to finish with a flourish — invite the hiring manager to follow up with you for an interview.
+Thank the reader for their time, reiterate genuine interest in the job, and invite the hiring manager to follow up with you for an interview.

 For example:

-Wrap up your cover letter with phrases like “Best regards,” “Regards,” “Respectfully,” or “Sincerely,” for your signoff.
+Wrap up your cover letter with phrases like “Best regards,” “Regards,” “Respectfully,” or “Sincerely,” for your sign-off.

 Don’t use informal terms like “Thanks!”
 Take care,” “Cheers!” or “Have a nice day!”

-In addition, our builder offers:
+In addition, our builder offers the following features:

-Job-specific phrases and skills:
+Job-specific phrases and skills

 No matter the job you’re applying for, we give you the right words and relevant skills you can incorporate with just one click.

-Easy customization:
+Easy customization

 Write a cover letter for every job application and save as many versions of it as you need.

-Step-by-step guidance:
+Step-by-step guidance

-Multiple download formats:
+Multiple download formats

 Save and export your cover letter as a PDF, DOCX or plain text.

-Create a professional subject line:
+1. Create a professional subject line:

 If the employer doesn’t give you specific instructions for submitting a cover letter for a job application, put the title of the position you’re interested in and your name in the subject line.